October 2025 No Kings protests: Texas

 Several demonstrations were planned in North Texas, including in Arlington, Dallas, Fort Worth, Frisco, Flower Mound, Greenville, Jacksboro, McKinney, and Sherman.
 Indivisible Centex was organizing a demonstration at the Bell County Courthouse in Belton.
 Protests were also planned in San Antonio and Austin.

 Governor Greg Abbott deployed the National Guard, the Texas Ranger Division, state troopers, and the Texas Department of Public Safety to Austin ahead of the rally, with the support of "aircraft and other tactical assets".
-He said in a statement that "violence and destruction will never be tolerated in Texas" and that he had directed "all necessary law enforcement officials and resources to ensure the safety of Austin residents".
-Texas House of Representatives Minority Leader Gene Wu denounced the use of armed soldiers to suppress peaceful protests as the act of kings, dictators, and their helpers like Abbott.
+He said in a statement that "violence and destruction will never be tolerated in Texas" and that he had directed "all necessary law enforcement officials and resources to ensure the safety of Austin residents."
+Calling the rally a "planned antifa-linked demonstration", Abbott said that the Department of Public Safety would monitor it "as well as any other potential violent demonstrations across the state", and investigate any links to known terrorist organizations.
+Texas House of Representatives minority leader Gene Wu denounced the use of armed soldiers to suppress peaceful protests as the act of kings, dictators, and their helpers like Abbott.

 Protestors rallied outside Houston's city hall, and officials estimated a crowd size of 5,000 people.
 An estimated 30,000 people protested in Austin.
 Also, according to The New York Times: "Despite heavy rain, protesters turned out for the 'No Kings' demonstration in Dallas".